felipedallarosa/cooperative-assembly/README.md

 # Technical Challenge

 ## To run the project:
-For the environment, the database "oracle-xe" and the message "rabbitmq" are needed, which can be started inside the "\docker" folder with the command below:
+For the environment, the database "oracle-xe", the cache database "Redis" and the message "rabbitmq" are needed, which can be started inside the "\docker" folder with the command below:

 `` shell
 docker-compose up -d